-Health is a guarantee of the good life.
-The vehicle for this healthy life has always been the body.
-And not just the literal body, flesh and bone, but the body as metaphor, the body politic, the civic body, the divine body and the artful body.
+Health is a guarantee of what one can deem a good life.
+And the vehicle for this healthy life has always been the body.
+But not just the literal body, as flesh and bone, but the body as metaphor, the body politic, the civic body, the divine body and the artful body.

 Indeed, in going beyond medieval superstition, the body—in all its artistic, religious, and medical depictions—found in the clinical a timeless universality.
 Shaped by constructed cultural narratives, the words we use to describe what we see build up the human body.

 So, too, did the spaces built to contain it.

 Since the eighteenth century, medical perception has dominated the observation and treatment of the human body.
 The rigour embedded in medical practice exposed the truth about it, the things that afflict it, the things that make it sick.
 Therefore the body, its treatment, was never questioned when framed through the medical gaze.
 The clinic, as the threshold between the two, embodied their encounter.